 Pressure filters provide discreet and powerful filtration

-Koi carp product a lot of waste, and are required to be kept in larger, deeper ponds.
-Standard box or pressure filters are often unsuitable for these ponds.
+These fish produce a lot of waste and require larger, more powerful filtration systems.
 Most keepers tend to favour gravity-fed filters, which feature bottom drains as well as skimmers to pull waste from the water surface and pond floor into large filters.
 Water is then directed through mechanical and biological media, treated with UV, and then pumped back into your pond.
-These filter systems often use settlement chambers, sieves, or drum filters to remove solid waste, which is then easily flushed out.
+These systems often use settlement chambers, sieves, or drum filters to remove solid waste, which is then easily flushed out.

 Pros: